samarpita-saha293/SAS_sample_extraction/README.md

 -	**-icmd** is used to specify the BCFtools command, where we have used the flags –force-samples, -Oz and -o (Refer to the BCFtools Manual: samtools.github.io/bcftools/bcftools.html).
 -	**--tag** is used to assign your job name or category.
 -	**--priority** is set to normal.
--	**--instance-type** specifies is used to specify memory and storage capacity (per core), version denotes the version of the instance-type, and core denotes the no. of cores to be used.
+-	**--instance-type** specifies memory and storage capacity (per core), version denotes the version of the instance-type, and core denotes the no. of cores to be used.
 The instance type used for our jobs is mem1_ssd1_v2_x8, which has an estimated cost of £0.0780 or £0.1448 per hour per job (Refer to https://documentation.dnanexus.com/developer/api/running-analyses/instance-types).
 -	**--destination** is used to specify the destination of output files.

-For iterating this command for each chromosome use UKB_SAS_extract_SS.sh script.
-Also, make sure SAS_500k_sampleIDS.csv is in the same directory as and the bash script.
+For iterating this command for each block of each chromosome use [here](UKB_SAS_extract_SS.sh) script.
+Also, make sure SAS_500k_sampleIDS.csv is in the same directory as the UKB_SAS_extract_SS.sh.
 SAS_500k_sampleIDS.csv comprises of the Sample IDs of the 8020 participants.